Winning your next Skype job interview takes some preparation and research, whether you are a seasoned professional

-Most importantly, you may find some significant commonalities between you and the person you are interviewing with that will make rapport building during the interview seamless.
+Most importantly, you may find some significant commonalities between you and the person you are interviewing that will make rapport-building during the interview seamless.

 If the Company is Public, Check Out Their Stock

 Suppose you are specifically interested in a finance or accounting job or only in avoiding an employer heading for a dire future.
 In that case, it’s a great idea to become familiar with how well the builder is doing financially.
 Also, take the time to review the balance sheet, the short-term and long-term stock performance, the latest press releases, and the other information available.
 Morningstar and Zacks are great places to begin your stock research.

 Check Out Company Reviews on Glassdoor.com

-Glassdoor.com is a great site that creates and accepts reviews of numerous companies.
+Glassdoor.com is a great site that creates and accepts reviews from numerous companies.
 Please keep in mind, though, that the provided content is by people who visit the website and may or may not be providing reliable and well-articulated information.

 Avoid a Bad Employer With These Quick Google Searches

 Protect yourself by running a handful of these Google searches to make sure you are going into your interviews with eyes wide open.
 Some will work better for you than others, and some may not be appropriate for your situation.
 Use the search results you get to refine your search until most of the results are relevant to you.